/blog/can_protocol

 Dominantlogical 0risesfallspositive

-The key point is that electromagnetic noise tends to affect both wires in a similar way.
-The receiver, however, reads the difference between the two signals.
-This makes CAN much more resistant to noise than a single-ended signal.
+The key point is that electromagnetic noise tends to affect both wires similarly.
+The receiver mainly reads the difference between the signals, making CAN much more resistant to noise than a single-ended interface.

 That said, CAN is not magically immune to errors if the network is poorly designed.